Shaunothon/portfolio/README.md

 # portfolio_site

-This is my personal portfolio website showcasing my projects, skills, and experience.
+**portfolio**is my personal portfolio website showcasing my projects, skills, and experience.
 Built with HTML, CSS, and JavaScript, the site features animations powered by Anime.js and is fully responsive.

 ## Features

-- Fully responsive design
+- [x] Fully responsive design
-- Smooth animations with Anime.js
+- [x] Smooth animations with Anime.js
-- Projects gallery with live links
+- [x] Projects gallery with live links
-- Contact form integration
+- [x] Contact form integration

 ## Built With